Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Hedgehog is a “workaholic” and a “homely creature” who’s “most active at night” – he’s “more introverted than people might expect” but “very friendly” and his “natural habitat” is the stage.

-“I once had a job that meant I died at 8.30 every night,” he revealed.
+“I once had a job that meant I died at 8.30 every night,” he revealed, while visual clues in episode three suggested a connection with musicals like Phantom of the Opera, Cats and Hairspray.

+Truth or lie: One of the following is true – he sometimes wears high heels onstage/once worked at a major fast food restaurant/his daughter is more famous than he is.

 Theories: The panel suggested Eddie Izzard, David Thewlis, Jack Whitehall and Sir Ian McKellen.